Jeremain Lens: Beşiktaş

 On 6 August 2017, Beşiktaş signed Lens on loan, with the option of a permanent transfer afterwards.
 He scored his debut goal for the club in a 2–2 draw against Trabzonspor.
 Playing as a replacement for Ricardo Quaresma, he managed to find the net in the 58th minute of the match.
 On 7 June 2018, it was confirmed that Lens had signed four years contract for Beşiktaş.

 Versailles

 After not playing for any club in the 2021–22 season despite remaining under contract with Beşiktaş, on 28 July 2022 Lens signed with French third-tier Championnat National club Versailles.
 He made his debut for the club on 26 August 2022, replacing Jordan Leborgne in the 69th minute of a 2–0 home win over Bourg-en-Bresse Péronnas.
 Lens scored his first goal for Versailles on 25 November, coming off the bench for Mondy Prunier and scoring in injury time to secure a 2–0 victory against Villefranche Beaujolais.
+In May 2024, Lens announced he would retire at the end of the season.